2Jelly2/DIPtool/README.md

 * Image Sharpening

-You can customize most of the parameters in methods, and add pepper noise for testing.
+You can customize most of the parameters involved in methods, and add pepper noise for testing.